Free Mermaid Diagram Editor Online: Complete Flowchart & UML Guide

 Resource Breakdown Structure (RBS)

 Resource breakdown structures illustrate project resources and their relationships, providing a structured overview for successful project completion.
-They categorize resources for easier planning, allocation, and control.

 Example Code: